-The Port of Skagen holds a central position for freight traffic and bunkering that is very attractive for the 60,000+ vessels passing north of Denmark through the Skagerrak every year.
+The Port of Skagen holds a central position for goods traffic and bunkering which is very attractive for the more than 60,000 ships passing north of Denmark through Skagerrak every year.

-Situated at the northernmost point of the European continent, Skagen holds an ideal position as base port for bunkering of ships at the roadstead or at one of the three onshore facilities at the quay.
-Monjasa A/S, Nordic Marine Oil A/S and FF Handel operate the three facilities.
-They service the ships calling at the port of Skagen as well as many of the thousands of ships passing close by Skagen every year.
+With the best maritime high street position in Northern Europe, Skagen is an ideal base port for bunkering of ships in the roadstead or at one of the three tank facilities on the quay.
+Monjasa A/S, Nordic Marine Oil A/S and FF Handel operate the three tank facilities, and they service the ships calling at the port as well as many of the thousands of ships passing close by every year.

-The most recent terminal at the Port of Skagen was established in November 2015.
-The bunkering facilities now match the increasing demand from the international ship traffic between the Atlantic Ocean/the North Sea and the Baltic Sea, i.e. traffic both in and out of the SECA area.
+The most recent tank facility in the Port of Skagen was established in November 2015 so the bunkering possibilities match the increasing demand from the international ship traffic between the Atlantic Sea/the North Sea and the Baltic Sea, i.e. traffic both in and out of the SECA area.

-Loading and unloading of cargo has been optimized at the new quays 9 and 10.
-Quay 10 has a length of 190 meters and a guaranteed water depth of 9 meters.
-Quay 9 has a length of 450 meters with a water depth of 11 meters.
-Both quay areas have a width of 30 meters in the entire quay length.
+The conditions for loading or unloading of cargo are optimum at quays 9 and 10.
+Quay 9 has a length of 450 metres with a water depth of 11 metres whereas quay 10 has a length of 190 metres and a guaranteed water depth of 9 metres.
+Both quay areas have a width of 30 metres in the entire quay length.